Gus Stager: Swimming coach at Fordson High

+Coaching at University of Michigan

-In April 1954, he was named as Michigan's swimming coach when Matt Mann retired after 31 years.
+In April 1954, he was named as Michigan's swimming coach when Hall of Fame Coach Matthew Mann retired after 31 years.
 Stager was hired by athletic director Fritz Crisler, and remained Michigan's swimming coach for 25 years until 1979.
-Stager had a career record of 169-39-1 as Michigan's head coach.
-Stager's Michigan swimming teams finished first or second in the Big Ten Conference 23 times.
-He coached Michigan to four NCAA national championships in 1957, 1958, 1959, and 1961.
+He achieved a career record of 169-39-1 as Michigan's head coach, and his Michigan swimming teams finished first or second in the Big Ten Conference 23 times.

+Most significantly, Stager led Michigan to four NCAA national championships in 1957, 1958, 1959, and 1961.
 After the 1957 team won the NCAA team championship at Chapel Hill, North Carolina, an AP wirephoto of a fully clothed Stager being thrown into the pool by his Michigan team appeared in newspapers across the country.
 Stager's 1959 Wolverines' team was considered one of the strongest in NCAA history, as they scored an NCAA meet record 137½ points (41 points higher than the prior meet record set by Yale in 1954) -- more than the combined total of the second, third and fourth place teams.